1. Home

 • Medical or legal topics require formal qualifications

-• Accurate explanations
+• Accurate explanations of complex topics

 • Clear understanding of nuances and limitations